-

 Which resources can we monitor?

 We provide metrics for different Azure resources.
-You can monitor the following Azure resources in the Real-Time Console and Solve:
+You can monitor the following Azure resources in the Real-Time Console and the web UI:

 - Subscriptions